ppy/osu-wiki/wiki/FAQ/en.md

 - Silver S  (SH)  = Normal grade S  with _[Hidden][Hidden wikilink]_ and/or _[Flashlight][Flashlight wikilink]_ mod.

 **Regarding the _Ranks_ in profile page**
-- Grades obtained will be set at the profile page under General-&gt;Ranks provided the ingame _osu! account_ was still connected online with _Bancho_ server when receiving the grade.
+- Grades obtained will be set at the profile page under General-&gt;Ranks provided the in-game osu!account was still connected online with Bancho server when receiving the grade.
-  - **Offline play**, even with _osu! account_ logged-in, **will not be counted**.
+  - **Offline play**, even with osu!account logged-in, **will not be counted**.
 - **Grades given for profile depends on ranked/approved top score grade for a beatmap's difficulty in that game mode, not as whole.**
-  - If a beatmap has three(3) ranked difficulties, and SS'ed all three of them in _osu!catch_; three(3) SS will be given for _osu!catch_'s Ranks section, not just one(1) SS given.
+  - If a beatmap has three(3) ranked difficulties, and SS'ed all three of them in osu!catch; three(3) SS will be given for osu!catch's Ranks section, not just one(1) SS given.
   - However, if replaying an SS'ed ranked difficulty and gained a new highscore (from better spinner bonus or game modifiers) but was an S, then the SS counter will decrement by one(1) and S counter increment by one(1) instead.

 ## Performance Points